|

 wonderful example of discipleship that she leaves us.
 A girl of barely 16,

-going to have God’s Son – wouldn’t you be scared half out of your mind by the
+is going to have God’s Son – wouldn’t you be scared half out of your mind by

-whole idea?
+the whole idea?
 She was.
 And the angel had to calm her down before going on.
-But not

-even Mary could answer God’s call here without a few QUESTIONS first.
-Doesn’t
+But not even Mary could answer God’s call here without a few QUESTIONS first.

-that sound like you and me?
-If God came to you with any message at ALL, wouldn’t
+Doesn’t that sound like you and me?
+If God came to you with any message at ALL,

-you be asking questions first, if not trying to get out of it like Moses?
-Yet in
+wouldn’t you be asking questions first, if not trying to get out of it like

 Still, after the years went by and

-was that little incident in Galilee when Mary and other members of Jesus’ family
+There was that little incident in Galilee when Mary and other members of Jesus’

-"went out to RESTRAIN him, because people were saying," – and the family was
+family "went out to RESTRAIN him, because people were saying," – and

-down the word "restrain" to just a little "interruption."
-(Ah, God’s saints
+"restrain" to just a little "interruption."
+(Ah, God’s

-helping God out so some of us won’t look so bad!)
-Well, Matthew says that Jesus
+saints helping God out so some of us won’t look so bad!)
+Well, Matthew says

-rebuked his family for this little "interruption."
-I’LL BET HE DID!
+that Jesus rebuked his family for this little "interruption."
+I’LL

 And he did it again to Mary at Cana